Welcome

 In 2011, I was working at a high stress, low pay job and I needed some sort of change in my life.
 The Chilly Dog was created as my personal balance between "do what you love" and "don't quit your day job".
 My hope was to share my general crafting knowledge, in blog form, and inspire others to create something wonderful with their own two hands.
 In 2013, with the encouragement of my blog readers, I also began designing and self-publishing knit and crochet patterns, selling them first on Ravelry, then in my online shop.
 (And, yes, I left the aforementioned job.)
 After creating and hosting my first knit along for the blog in 2017, I realized just how rewarding it is to design a pattern and then produce all of the learning materials a knitter would need to successfully complete a project.
 I narrowed my focus from general crafting to knitting.

-Now, I make the most of my time by designing patterns that focus on essential skills and stitches knitters may not be familiar with.
-Then I build a series of companion video tutorials demonstrating the techniques.
+Most of my patterns focus on essential skills and stitches.
+To help you learn or refresh your memory, I produce a series of companion video tutorials demonstrating the techniques.
 This system gives you on demand support as you knit one of my patterns.